-Discretionary days requests must be emailed to misseddaysMUPA@marquette.edu and cc: Heidi Toth at Heidi.Toth@marquette.edu two weeks in advance for approval.
-The student should attach the Discretionary day sheet with preceptor's signature indicating preceptor approval.
-This document should additionally be uploaded into the student leave tab in Exxat once clinical faculty has granted approval.
-Either clinical faculty signature on the form, or the response email can serve as approval from the clinical team.
+Discretionary day requests must be emailed to misseddaysMUPA@marquette.edu and cc: Heidi Toth at Heidi.Toth@marquette.edu two weeks in advance for approval.
+The student should attach the discretionary day sheet with the preceptor's signature indicating preceptor approval.
+This document should additionally be uploaded into the student leave tab in Exxat once the clinical faculty has granted approval.
+Either the clinical faculty signature on the form or the response email can serve as approval from the clinical team.

-The PA Program is to make the determination to grant or disallow within 48 hours of receipt and send notification of decision to the student via email.
+The PA Program is to make the determination to grant or disallow within 48 hours of receipt and send notification of the decision to the student via email.